madelk/learning/docs/DEVELOPMENT_GUIDE.md

 - **Playwright**: Used for E2E testing
 - **Cypress**: Used for component testing

+### CI Testing Considerations

+**Known Issue - Vitest + Nx Distributed Execution:**

+Tests using Vitest may hang in CI when using Nx distributed execution.
+Current workaround:
+- Run tests with `NX_CLOUD_DISTRIBUTED_EXECUTION=false` in CI
+- Other targets (typecheck, lint, build) work fine with distributed execution
+- This is a temporary measure while investigating the root cause

+**Test Configuration:**
+- All test targets use `vitest run` (not `vitest`) to ensure proper exit in CI
+- Test timeouts are configured to prevent indefinite hanging

 ## Code Style

 **See:** [ESLint & Prettier Configuration Guide](ESLINT_PRETTIER_CONFIG.md) for linting and formatting details.